gabeweng/gabeweng.github.io/_posts/2020-04-23-recurrent-layers-keras.md

   - nlp
   - tensorflow
 classes: wide
-excerpt: Understand how to use Recurrent Layers like RNN, GRU and LSTM in Keras with diagrams
+excerpt: Understand how to use Recurrent Layers like RNN, GRU, and LSTM in Keras with diagrams
 header:
   og_image: /images/rnn-default-keras.png
   teaser: /images/rnn-default-keras.png
 ---

-Keras provides a powerful abstraction for recurrent layers such as RNN, GRU and LSTM for Natural Language Processing.
-When I first started learning about them from the documentation, I couldn't clearly understand how to prepare input data shape, how various attributes of the layers affect the outputs and how to compose these layers with the provided abstraction.
+Keras provides a powerful abstraction for recurrent layers such as RNN, GRU, and LSTM for Natural Language Processing.
+When I first started learning about them from the documentation, I couldn't clearly understand how to prepare input data shape, how various attributes of the layers affect the outputs, and how to compose these layers with the provided abstraction.

 Having learned it through experimentation, I wanted to share my understanding of the API with visualizations so that it's helpful for anyone else having troubles.

 ## Single Output
-Let's take a simple example of encoding the meaning of a whole sentence using a RNN layer in Keras.
+Let's take a simple example of encoding the meaning of a whole sentence using an RNN layer in Keras.

 ![I am Groot Sentence](/images/i-am-groot-sentence.png){: .align-center}
 Credits: Marvel Studios
 {: .text-center}

-To use this sentence in a RNN, we need to first convert it into numeric form.
-We could either use one-hot encoding, pretrained word vectors or learn word embeddings from scratch.
+To use this sentence in an RNN, we need to first convert it into numeric form.
+We could either use one-hot encoding, pretrained word vectors, or learn word embeddings from scratch.
 For simplicity, let's assume we used some word embedding to convert each word into 2 numbers.

 ![Embedding for I am Groot](/images/i-am-groot-embedding.png){: .align-center}

-Now, to pass these words into a RNN, we treat each word as time-step and the embedding as it's features.
-Let's build a RNN layer to pass these into
+Now, to pass these words into an RNN, we treat each word as a time-step and the embedding as features.
+Let's build an RNN layer to pass these into
 ```python
 model = Sequential()
 model.add(SimpleRNN(4, input_shape=(3, 2)))